Water security in Australia: Boundaries to water security

 A major boundary which affects effective water management is the highly variable precipitation levels of Australia – Australian rainfall is more variable than rainfall in the rest of the world since it is driven by the Southern Oscillation rather than by seasonal changes.
 The result is that for the same level of reliability of supply, dams in Australia need to be six times as large as those in Europe and twice as large as the world average to ensure water sources do not run dry during dry seasons.

 Competition for water

 Competition between states

 In Australia there is competition for the resources of the Darling River system between Queensland, New South Wales and South Australia.
 Similarly, there is competition for the resources of the Murray River between NSW, Victoria and South Australia.
 The South Australian government established a new ministerial portfolio of Water Security as the water security issues facing South Australia and the Lower Lakes and Coorong emerged.
 South Australia also has an Independent Commissioner for Water Security.

 Competition between regions

-In Victoria, Australia a pipeline from the Goulburn River to Melbourne has led to protests by farmers against the linkage of Victoria's water system to facilitate the privatisation of water in the region.
+In Victoria a pipeline from the Goulburn River to Melbourne has led to protests by farmers against the linkage of Victoria's water system to facilitate the privatisation of water in the region.